OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-30.md

 ## Proverbs 30:20

-This is the way of an adulterous woman: she eats and wipes her mouth and says, ‘I have done no wrong.’
+Such is the behaviour of an unfaithful woman: she eats the food, and then cleans her mouth so she can state: ‘I have done nothing wrong.’

 ## Proverbs 30:21